Laid-Back Living in Tri-Cities Washington

-Here are few places that you won’t want to miss to get your fill of culture: Camarata Musica and CBC Performing Arts.
+Here are a few places that you won’t want to miss to get your fill of culture: Camarata Musica and CBC Performing Arts.
 Give the sound of music to your ears by going to see the Mid Columbia Symphony.
 Let’s not leave out the Richland Players Theatre, Three Rivers Arts & Entertainment, or the Ye Merrie Greenwood Players to tickle your cultural arts fancy.
 Enjoy the ballet at the Mid-Columbia Ballet.

-Meet the Three Cities of Tri Cities
+Meet the Three Cities of Tri-Cities

 West Richland is a growing city that is attracting new businesses all the time.
-Don’t miss West Richland’s Flat Top Park, it is the main park where many diverse family events take place all throughout the year.
+Don’t miss West Richland’s Flat Top Park, it is the main park where many events take place all throughout the year.

 Another thing to check out is the Visitor and Convention Bureau calendar of events.
 It is full of community activities offered to families living or visiting the Tri-Cities.